buryhuang/chatGPT-discord-bot/README.md

 python bot.py
 ```

 If you like this, PLEASE tribute to, let me know!
-That's all I'm hope for: https://twitter.com/buryhuang
+That's all I'm asking for: https://twitter.com/buryhuang

 Enjoy chatting with GPT!